pieces-app/soc-II-policy/LEGAL_POLICY_2025_COUNSEL_VERIFIED.md

 Customer Notification Procedures:

-* Timeline: We endeavor to notify affected customers within 24 hours of confirming a security incident that may reasonably impact their data, subject to investigation requirements and legal constraints.
+* Timeline: We will notify affected customers within **24 hours** of confirming a security incident that may reasonably impact their data, subject to investigation requirements and legal constraints.
 * Communication: Direct notification to designated customer contacts with available incident details, impact assessment, and remediation measures being undertaken.
 * Collaboration: We provide reasonable cooperation in customer security investigations, including access to relevant logs and forensic evidence, subject to legal limitations and technical feasibility.
 * Transparency: Regular updates throughout incident resolution with final post-incident reports provided where appropriate.

 Regulatory Compliance:

-* GDPR breach notifications to supervisory authorities within 72 hours when required by applicable law.
+* **GDPR breach notifications** to supervisory authorities within **72 hours** when required by applicable law.
 * Compliance with industry-specific notification requirements (including NIS2, state breach notification laws) as applicable to our operations.

 ### **5.6 Availability & Uptime Commitments**